-The successful candidates will join the MDI's existing disability-focused research team.
+The successful candidates will join MDI's existing network of disability-focused researchers across the University.
 They will also have an important role in designing future research projects and in responding to grant and tender opportunities.

-The positions will report to the co-appointing Schools.
-MDI will provide mentorship and advice in order to maximise policy and practice impact and facilitating links to Disability Research Hubs across the University.
+The position will report to the co-appointing School.
+MDI will provide mentorship and advice in order to maximise policy and practice impact and facilitating links to Disability Research Hubs it across the University.